Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Numerical Experiments

 \section{Numerical Experiments}

 We study a damped double integrator system affected by stochastic disturbances over a time horizon of $T=10$, with cost matrices $Q=I$ and $R=10 I$, and linear time-invariant dynamics $A_t={ }$ and $B_t={ }$.
-The disturbances follow an AR(1) process $w_t = \rho w_{t-1} + \epsilon_{t-1}$, where $w_{-1} := x_0 \sim \Ncal(0,\,I)$ and $\epsilon_{t-1}\sim\Ncal(0,\,(1-\rho^2)I)$ for $t=0,\dots,T-1$ are mutually independent random variables.
+The disturbance follow an AR(1) process $w_t = \rho w_{t-1} + \epsilon_{t}$, where $w_{-1} := x_0 \sim \Ncal(0,\,I)$ and $\epsilon_{t}\sim\Ncal(0,\,(1-\rho^2)I)$ for $t=0,\dots,T-1$ are mutually independent random variables.
 This construction induces an autocovariance $\cov(w_{s-1},\,w_{t-1}) = \rho^{|s-t|} I$, allowing us to control temporal dependence through the parameter $\rho\in[-1,\,1]$.
 The true disturbance distribution is assumed to be unknown.
-Instead, we are given a finite training sample of $N=\Nx+1$\, i.i.d. disturbance trajectories $w^{(1)},\dots,w^{(N)} \in\Rset^{\Nx}$, from which we construct the nominal covariance $\SigmaNom = \frac{1}{N} \sum_{i=1}^N w^{(i)} {w^{(i)}}^\top$.
-We assume no uncertainty in the disturbance mean (i.e., $\muNom = 0$ and $r_1=0$) and refer to the covariance radius parameter simply as $r$.
+Instead, we are given a finite training sample of $N=\Nx+1$\, i.i.d. disturbance trajectories $w^{(1)},\dots,w^{(N)} \in\Rset^{\Nx}$, from which we construct the nominal covariance as $\SigmaNom = \frac{1}{N} \sum_{i=1}^N w^{(i)} {w^{(i)}}^\top$.
+We assume no uncertainty in the disturbance mean (i.e., $\muNom = 0$ and $r_1=0$) and let $r$ denote the covariance uncertainty radius.
 Using these data, we synthesize distributionally robust regret optimal controllers and compare their out-of-sample performance against alternative data-driven baselines.
-Additional experiments are provided in App. \ref{sec:additional_exp} to demonstrate the convergence and scalability of the dual projected subgradient method \eqref{eq:subgrad_update_1}-\eqref{eq:subgrad_update_2}.
+Additional experiments are provided in App. \ref{sec:additional_exp} to examine controller performance in the presence of uncertainty in the disturbance mean and to demonstrate the convergence and scalability of the dual projected \subgrad{} method \eqref{eq:subgrad_update_1}-\eqref{eq:subgrad_update_2}.